-In honor of World Lymphedema Day on March 6, we journey to Sri Lanka to hear from persons affected by filarial lymphedema – a condition caused by the neglected tropical disease, lymphatic filariasis – and our Sri Lankan research team about our Neglected Tropical Diseases Support Center’s (NTD-SC) promising LEDoxy Clinical Trials.
+In honor of World Lymphedema Day, The Task Force journeyed to Sri Lanka to hear from persons affected by filarial lymphedema – a condition caused by the neglected tropical disease, lymphatic filariasis – and a Sri Lankan research team about The Task Force’s Neglected Tropical Diseases Support Center’s (NTD-SC) promising LEDoxy Clinical Trials.

 Sri Lanka is one of three sites supported by USAID through NTD-SC in this effort to find hope for the 40 million people who live with this disfigurement.
 Mali and India are the other two sites collaborating on these USAID-funded clinical trials.
 Additional sites of the trial, funded by the German government, are being led by the University of Bonn.
 The 2-year study will be completed at the end of this year with results to be published soon after.